-We finish up our short trip to Tucson with a visit to the venerable Ventana Canyon Golf Club.
-The views at this semi-private club at the base of the Santa Catalina mountains are magnificent.
+We tried something different from the usual Scottsdale on our Arizona get-away.
+Our trip to Tucson included a visit to the venerable Ventana Canyon Golf Club. the views, tranquility and conditioning at this semi-private club are stunning.
+Two hours southeast of the Phoenix airport on Interstate Highway 10, it’s only 30 mins off the freeway in northern Tucson at the base of the Santa Catalina mountains.

-We checked into the incredible Lowes Ventana Canyon Golf Resort next door to get access to the courses.
-Jonathan Tisch, the CEO of Lowes, took a personal interest to build a resort which incorporated the fragile plant and animal habitat rather than destroying that balance.
-Not a single one of the 3,500 saguaro cacti on the property have been destroyed, and all riparian habitats are intact.
-Opening in December 1984 it was the “first environmentally conceived resort in North America” according to Architectural Digest.
-Architect Tom Fazio integrated the golf courses into the ecosystem of the area.
+We checked into the incredible Lowes Ventana Canyon Golf Resort which allows access to the private courses.
+Jonathan Tisch, the CEO of Lowes, took a personal interest to build a resort which incorporated the fragile plant and animal habitat rather than spoiling that balance.
+None of the 3,500 saguaro cacti on the property were destroyed, and all riparian habitats are intact.
+Opening in 1984 it was the “first environmentally conceived resort in North America” according to Architectural Digest.
+Architect Tom Fazio masterfully integrated the golf courses into the ecosystem of the area.

 Ventana Canyon Golf & Racquet Club comprises two acclaimed 18-hole courses.
-Mountain Course is #16 in Arizona on Golf Magazines 2016-17 ranking, while the Canyon Course is #25 in Arizona.
-They integrate the member clubhouse with the AAA four-diamond Lodge at Ventana Canyon providing guest access to these magnificent golf courses.
+Mountain Course is #16 in Arizona on Golf Magazines ranking, while the Canyon Course is #25.
+They incorporate the member clubhouse into the AAA four-diamond Lodge at Ventana Canyon providing guest access to these magnificent golf courses.
 A separate shop at Loews Resort makes it easier to manage tee times and shop for golf apparel.
-At present, the courses alternate daily between member play and resort guest play.
-An immense Practice Range allows the club to move the daily hitting line to enable better turf conditions on the range.
-We spent hours tuning up our game on an excellent well-groomed short game area.
+At present, the courses alternate daily between member play and resort play.
+The size of the well-manicured practice range is immense which allows them to maintain the excellent turf conditions on the range.
+We spent hours tuning up our game on the range and a well-groomed short game area.

 The Canyon Course